Republican vice presidential candidate Ryan wins House re-election

 Ryan came to prominence in 2010 by co-authoring "Young Guns: A New Generation of Conservative Leaders," a manifesto showcasing the small government "opportunity society" that he had been advocating for years to smaller audiences.

-It provided a national forum for promoting Ryan's political agenda and made him a favorite of the anti-tax, limited-government Tea Party movement.
+It provided a national forum for promoting Ryan's political agenda and made him a favourite of the anti-tax, limited-government Tea Party movement.

 (Reporting By Brendan O'Brien; Editing by Mary Wisniewski, Greg McCune and Bernard Orr)